SuperPWA/super-progressive-web-apps/README.md

 * Generate a manifest for your website and add it to the <head> of the page
 * Set the application icon for your Progressive Web App.
 * Set the background color for the splash screen of your Progressive Web App.
-* Your website will show "Add to home screen" notice when accessed in a supported browser (please refer FAQ).
+* Your website will show "Add to home screen" notice when accessed in a supported browser.

 Please note that the app is very basic at the moment and does not include offline fall-backs.
 Only the homepage is cached offline as of now.